Databank

 The merge is performed pairwise between the master deck and each candidate deck until no data decks remain to be considered.

 Between the master deck and each source deck the merge process is a two step process.
-First geographical metadata (location, height and station name) are compared for each candidate station to all master stations.
+First geographical metadata (location, height, station name and station record start date) are compared for each candidate station to all master stations.
 Stations which are sufficiently similar are flagged for further consideration.
 If no stations are sufficiently similar the station is deemed unique and added to the master database.
 If stations were flagged as potential metadata matches then further consideration is given as to data similarity over any overlap periods.
 Here two decisions are possible: it is the same station and a merge is performed; or it is unique and added to the master holdings as a new station.
 At all points a third option exists to withhold the candidate station.
 This could arise from any of: metadata conflicts; data redundancy or a lack of sufficient confidence to assign either as unique or a merge station.
 Effectively this automated process is trying to replicate what a human analyst would do but cannot given the several million pairwise comparisons required.
 The process is first run on max / min records because artefacts may affect different errors into these two elements.
 Averages are then calculated and all sources with average temperatures are presented again for a second run through of the merge algorithm.
 Particularly early in the record for some stations solely monthly average values (calculated in an unknown manner) are available.

 Merge results